Anessiams/PythonValidationProject/README.md

 # PythonValidationEngine

 A tool to validate files using user-defined policy files implemented using python scripts.
 The engine is split into two components - a handler and a validator.
-The handler supervises the validator process(es) and communicates them using Linux IPC mechanisms such as shared memory and message queues.
-The handler is responsible for orchestrating IPC and synchronization mechanism while the validator is responsible for consuming IPC mechanisms and invoking the user provided policy file scripts.
+The handler supervises the validator process(es) and communicates using Linux IPC mechanisms such as shared memory and message queues.
+The handler is responsible for orchestrating IPC and synchronization mechanisms while the validator is responsible for consuming IPC mechanisms and invoking the user provided policy file scripts.

 ## Usage